t-hullis/Battleship-Game/README.md

 # Batttleships Game

-Battleships is a terminal game, based on the classic board game, which  runs on the code institute mock terminal on Heroku.
+Battleships is a terminal game, based on the classic strategy type guessing board game, which  runs on the code institute mock terminal on Heroku.
+It is played on a square grid of the users specification.
-The game is won when a player finds all the opponents ships before they find yours.
+The game is won when a player finds all the opponents ships before theirs are found.
+This game only has single ships.

 <img src="images/amirespon.png" width = 70%>